reallygerry/hello-world/README.md

 Sometimes I have to go down before I can up.

 Greasy food goes down fast.
-It comes out even faster.
+It goes out even faster.